 Natural gas gathering may receive greater regulatory scrutiny at both the state and federal levels.
 For example, the TRRC has approved changes to its regulations governing transportation and gathering services performed by intrastate pipelines and gatherers, which prohibit such entities from unduly discriminating in favor of their affiliates.
 Many of the producing states have adopted some form of complaint-based regulation that generally allows natural gas producers and shippers to file complaints with state regulators in an effort to resolve grievances relating to natural gas gathering access and rate discrimination allegations.
 Our gathering operations could be adversely affected should they be subject in the future to the application of additional or different state or federal regulation of rates and services.
-Our gathering operations also may be or become subject to safety and operational regulations relating to the design, installation, testing, construction, operation, replacement and management of gathering facilities.
+Our gathering operations, performed using to the design, installation, testing, construction, operation, replacement and management of gathering facilities.
 Additional rules and legislation pertaining to these matters are considered or adopted from time to time.
 We cannot predict what effect, if any, such changes might have on our operations, but the industry could be required to incur additional capital expenditures and increased costs depending on future legislative and regulatory changes.